 There are a number of methods that can be used to approach and deliver coaching:

 - The GROW model is an acronym of Goal, Reality, Obstacles and Way Forward.
 A goal is what the coachee wants to achieve, taking account of the reality of issues and challenges to be faced.
 Obstacles should be identified that may impact on progress, with counter-actions identified to overcome them.
 The way forward are the actions the coachee needs to take to reach their goal.

 - The TGROW model adds the word Topic and is most relevant to management coaching.
 It implies a deeper knowledge of the context in which both coach and coachee are working to ensure progress.

-- The OSKAR model is an acronym for Outcome, Scaling, Know-how and Resources, Affirm and Action and R This approach requires the coach to direct questioning to solutions rather than being problem focused.
-The Outcome is the value-added result the coachee hopes to achieve, whilst Scaling reflects on the effectiveness of the current situation.
-Know-how and Resources reviews the factors already in play that can support goal achievement.
-Affirm and Action encourages self-belief and strengthens the relationship with the coach, with the whole process being Reviewed.
+- The OSKAR model is an acronym for Outcome, Scaling, Know-how and Resources, Affirm and Action and Review.
+This approach requires the coach to direct questioning to solutions rather than being problem focused.
+The outcome is the value-added result the coachee hopes to achieve, whilst scaling reflects on the effectiveness of the current situation.
+Know-how and resources reviews the factors already in play that can support goal achievement.
+Affirm and cction encourages self-belief and strengthens the relationship with the coach, with the whole process being reviewed.
 This is a largely positive model which aims at identifying solutions rather than finding fault with the coachee.